-For many couples, money is a touchy subject that can lead to fiery arguments, resentment, and even divorce.
+For many couples, money is a touchy subject that can lead to fiery arguments, resentment, break ups and even divorce.
 Avoid fighting over the monthly credit card statement with these top tips on how to talk about money with your partner and debt-proof your relationship.

 Okay, this is really important.
 To have a rational money talk with your partner, you need to both be in a rational state of mind.
 Talking finances only when one of you is livid at the other for spending $300 at the hairdresser, or hardware store, is not a good idea!
-Sit down with your hubby when you’re both feeling chilled (say on a Sunday afternoon with a beer outside) and calmly chat about your financial concerns.
+Sit down with your partner when you’re both feeling chilled (say on a Sunday afternoon with a beer outside) and calmly chat about your financial concerns.

 Don’t avoid it!